 To Boost Immunity

-Probiotics increase your body’s defenses against allergies, infections, and even cancer by shifting the balance of your gut bacteria and reduce inflammation.
-Some of these probiotics include Lactobacillus GG, Lactobacillus crispatus, Lactobacillus gasseri, Bifidobacterium bifidum, and Bifidobacterium longum
+Probiotics increase your body’s defenses against allergies, infections, and even cancer by shifting the balance of your gut bacteria and reducing inflammation.
+Some of these probiotics include Lactobacillus GG, Lactobacillus crispatus, Lactobacillus gasseri, Bifidobacterium bifidum, and Bifidobacterium longum.

 To Promote General Health